Davidagasiev/JavaScript-Algorithms-And-Data-Structures/README.md

 # JavaScript-Algorithms
-All JavaScript Algorithms which I have learnt.
+All JavaScript Algorithms and Data Structures which I have learnt.